stephaneVercouillieBMID/slate/source/jose.html.md

 The JSON Web Signature (JWS) represents signed content using JSON data structures and base64url encoding as defined in the <a href=" https://tools.ietf.org/html/rfc7515" target="blank">specifications</a>.
 The representation consists of three parts: the JOSE Header, the JWS Payload, and the JWS Signature.
 The three parts are base64url-encoded for transmission, and typically represented as the concatenation of the encoded strings in that order, with the three strings being separated by period ('.') characters.

 Following sections will show you how to generate a JWS object using the <code>RS256</code> (RSASSA-PKCS1-v1_5 with SHA-256) algorithm, as defined in the [itsme® Discovery document](#OpenIDConfig).
-For the demonstration we will use the following quotation:

-> It's a dangerous business, Frodo, going out your door.
-You step onto the road, and if you don't keep your feet, there's no knowing where you might be swept off to.
+For the demonstration we will use the following quotation:<q>It's a dangerous business, Frodo, going out your door.
+You step onto the road, and if you don't keep your feet, there's no knowing where you might be swept off to.</q>

 ### Input factors